kubewarden/docs/src/writing-policies/swift.md

 These optimizations are:

-  1. Strip the WASM module via `wasm-strip` to reduce its size
+  1. Strip the Wasm module via `wasm-strip` to reduce its size
-  1. Optimize the WASM module via `wasm-opt`
+  1. Optimize the Wasm module via `wasm-opt`

 # Example